Skip to content

 You can find equipment that is specifically designed to help with pilling.
 This includes Cashmere Combs and Clothes Shavers.
 Most dry cleaners will sell tools like this to help care for your garments.
 Otherwise a simple google search for 'Clothes Shaver' or 'Cashmere Comb' will provide a range of solutions.
 Alternatively we've listed a couple below.

 Alternatively, they can be removed carefully by using a blunt razor.
 To do so; gently run the razor over the pills as if you were shaving the garment.
-The blunt blades with pull the pills away from the main body of the fabric, the pills will then collect into the blades or will fall away from the garment.
+The blunt blades will pull the pills away from the main body of the fabric, the pills will then collect into the blades or fall away from the garment.

 Snags